Dr. Mitchell Naficy

 - Rest days when needed to prevent burnout and allow the body to recover

+Even low-impact movement, like daily walks or stretching, can contribute to healing.
 The most important factor is finding a sustainable routine that supports both physical and mental well-being.
-Regular exercise, even in small amounts, fosters discipline, improves self-esteem, and strengthens resilience—key elements in addiction recovery.
+Regular exercise fosters discipline, improves self-esteem, and strengthens resilience—key elements in addiction recovery.

 The Best Types of Exercises for Recovering Addicts